learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ### Modeling

 Model development is correct, iterative, and fully documented, including valid justification for decisions	Models are developed iteratively and justifiably, proceeding from a simple baseline model to more complex models.
+**Example questions to be answered:** <br>

 ### Evaluation

 Clearly explains how well the project solves the real-world problem of interest.
 Cross validation or another validation process is used correctly to evaluate model performance.

+**Example questions to be answered:** <br>
 - not just about evaluation metrics, but also about how well your analysis answers the business question itself What metrics will you use to determine success?
 What are the reach goals of the project?